Wellington, Shropshire: The creation of Telford

-Dawley New Town was designated by the government in 1963, and was expanded to encompass Wellington in 1968 under the new name of Telford, named for the great engineer and first county surveyor of Shropshire, Thomas Telford.
+Dawley New Town was designated by the government in 1963 and was expanded to encompass Wellington in 1968; it was given the new name of Telford, after the great engineer and first county surveyor of Shropshire, Thomas Telford.
 The creation of Telford has divided opinion in Wellington ever since, with some celebrating the jobs and investment it brought to the area and others bemoaning the negative impact on Wellington's own economy; as well as its status and sense of identity.
 The development of Telford Town Centre and local retail parks since the 1970s had an adverse effect on Wellington's retail centre.
 The local football team's name was changed from Wellington Town to Telford United in 1969.

 For many years, local politics left Wellington in conflict with Wrekin District (now Telford and Wrekin Council), with claims and counterclaims of neglect.
 In the 21st century, however, the borough council has invested heavily in the town.
-These investments include the redeveloped Wellington Civic and Leisure Centre near the centre of the town, which has brought together the library, town council, swimming pool and gym, along with a modern register office.
-200 borough council officers are also located at the new complex.
+These investments include the redeveloped Wellington Civic and Leisure Centre, near the centre of the town, which has brought together the library, town council, swimming pool and gym, along with a modern register office.
+Two hundred borough council officers are also located at the new complex.

-Wellington shown within Telford in magenta.

 Commerce

-The area's largest employers are located in nearby areas of Telford with Wellington itself housing hundreds of small businesses in its shops, offices and small manufacturing units.
-A range of nationwide chains have branches in Wellington, with a Retail Park called Wrekin Retail Park in the town.
+The area's largest employers are located in nearby areas of Telford, with Wellington itself housing hundreds of small businesses in its shops, offices and small manufacturing units.
+A range of nationwide chains have branches in Wellington; the Wrekin Retail Park is located in the town.

 Attractions

 The Wrekin, one of Shropshire's most famous landmarks, is the most northern part of the Shropshire Hills Area of Outstanding Natural Beauty.
 Located just 2.5 mi from the centre of Wellington, it attracts tens of thousands of walkers and cyclists to the town every year.

 Located in the town's Victorian market hall, Wellington Market operates four days a week and houses over 50 stalls.

 A short walk from the centre of the town is Sunnycroft, a Victorian villa and mini-estate now owned and run by the National Trust.

-Wellington is home to the Belfrey Theatre, an amateur venue run by the Wellington Theatre Company which offers an annual season of plays and other shows.
+The town is home to the Belfrey Theatre, an amateur venue run by the Wellington Theatre Company, which offers an annual season of plays and other shows.